 This story has been going around for a while, but I never get tired of it...

-Here's the surprising answer of a 6 year old child.
+Why is a dog's life shorter than most humans?
+Here's the surprising answer of a 6 year old child:

 Being a veterinarian, I had been called to examine a ten-year-old Irish Wolfhound named Belker.
 The dog’s owners, Ron, his wife Lisa, and their little boy Shane, were all very attached to Belker, and they were hoping for a miracle.